-LINDA L. MAGALLÓN San Jose, California
+Linda L. Magallon San Jose, California

 Most dream research, interpretation methodology and reports of dreaming phenomena presuppose that a dream consists of visual impressions.
 Even the term LUCIDITY evokes the vividness and clarity of dream imagery.
-Yet, imageless lucidity can and does occur at all levels of dreaming.
+Yet, there is ample experiential evidence to warrant a rethinking of this assumption.
+Imageless lucidity can and does occur at all levels of dreaming.